...Therefore, no one can discover anything about their future. Ecc. 7:14 (NIV)

 God expects us to wait in eager anticipation of the future plans He has laid out for us.
 When we become adults we crowd God out of the plan.
 We take jobs, we choose mates and we raise children without checking first with the Plan-Maker… God.
 He has given us a brain, so surely we can figure this out on our own, right?
 Why?
 Why risk the emotional upheaval wrong decisions can make when we have a heavenly Father with a perfect plan?

-Pray today that every decision is made through the filter of His perfect plan.
-Then one day you can say, “Wow!
-I never saw it coming!”
+Lord, we pray today that every decision is made through the filter of Your perfect plan, so that one day we can say, "Wow!
+I never saw it coming!"
+In Jesus’ name, amen.